dalcorso/thermo_pw/thermo_pw_help.md

 <br>
 * The electronic contribution to elastic constants is implemented only from version <code>1.4.0</code> onwards.
 <br>

-Important Notes:
+Important notes:
 <br>
 * This feature is still under development and has some limitations.
-For instance, atomic coordinates are currently relaxed only at zero temperature.
-Full free energy minimization is possible only when there one internal degree of freedom.
+For instance, atomic coordinates are currently relaxed only at zero temperature (within ZSISA).
+Full free energy minimization is possible only when there is only one internal degree of freedom.
 <br>
 * Be aware that quasi-harmonic calculations are highly time-consuming, often requiring, as an order of magnitude, hundreds of phonon dispersion computations.
 <br><br>
 29. I'm receiving a "Laue class not available" error when computing elastic constants.
 What does this mean?
 * This error typically indicates that your system possesses fewer symmetries than expected for its specified Bravais lattice.
 For example, for a solid with a cubic Bravais lattice, a Laue class cannot be assigned if its point group symmetry is different from T, T_d, T_h, O, or O_h.
 <br>
 * In such cases, <code>thermo_pw</code>'s output will state that the point group and Bravais lattice are incompatible and will suggest alternative compatible Bravais lattices.
 <br>

 Recommended Actions:
 <br>
 * If you are confident in your system's symmetry: Consider using one of the Bravais lattices suggested by <code>thermo_pw</code>.